 While it is tempting to say that Norse mythology is as it’s told through those two sources, that is in reality an overly simplistic view.
 In reality Norse mythology can be dated back as far as 300-400 AD or even longer, and it was changing over time and across regions in Northern Europe and Scandinavia for the next 600-700 years.

 Trying to collect, organize and share information on such a broad topic as Norse mythology has indeed proven to be an interesting set of challenges.
 Among other things it has led me to enroll in an online university course on Norse mythology.

-Much like Odin I am venturing far on my quest for deeper insight, if not concerned with the end of the world, I am at least driven by curiosity about ancestors far removed.
+Much like Odin, I am venturing far on my quest for deeper insight.
+While I’m not concerned with the end of the world, I am at least driven by curiosity about ancestors far removed.

 It has so far been both interesting and fun.
 While most of the content here on vikingr.org will be written by other enthusiast, I will personally take on the role as editor.
 While I don’t want to filter peoples perceptions too much (who am I to say what is “right”) I do want to try and provide meaningful insight and understanding.

 Hopefully you will find the stories and information provided here both educational and entertaining.